jettdc/iot-smart-hotel/README.md

 This project is a full IoT solution for running a 70 room smart hotel (well it would be a full solution if you were okay with having a raspberry pi with exposed wires sitting in your hotel room).

+_Note: This project was my final submission for my IoT Design course at La Universidad Carlos III de Madrid_

 ## Features

 - Raspberry Pi program to read sensors and relay commands to actuators